Light034/wlr-apps/README.md

 ## Known bugs:
   * The app_id returned by wayland depends on compositor, most compositors supporting this protocol return the `.desktop` file name without the `.desktop`.
 Implementing this in `eww` like in the example provided causes some apps to not have any icon present.
 This is a bug with how `-gtk-icontheme()` works and not with this program.
 The solution would be to add gtk support and a function to check if the `app_id` returns an icon, if not then the app would manually search for the icon path.
 However, this is outside the scope of this program and not planned.
-  * When launched in client mode the current logic doesn't allow for `<output_id>` to be parsed, meaning requesting fullscreen doesn't work when working in server/client mode.
-Since I have no real need to request fullscreen of a toplevel through this program (my compositor already has a shortcut for this) I decided to release it like this.
-If anyone needs this feature please open an issue and I'll modify the logic to allow this, contributions for this feature are welcome as well.
+  * When launched in client mode the current logic doesn't allow for `<output_id>` to be parsed, meaning requesting fullscreen doesn't let you select on which output you wish to fullscreen the toplevel.
+Right now it fullscreens on the active output so you can move the window to the output you wish to focus.
+Since I don't need this feature on client/server mode I didn't implement the extra parsing of the output_id.
+If you would like this to be added please let me know through an issue and I'll work to fix it.